-We know that dental crowns are supposed to restore the tooth’s shape, size and appearance when there has been some damage to the tooth, but without proper care and maintenance, they can crack or chip1 or become damaged over time due to various factors such as trauma, decay, or biting on hard objects.
+We know that dental crowns are supposed to restore the tooth’s shape, size and appearance when there has been some damage to the tooth, but without proper care and maintenance, they themselves can crack or chip1 or become damaged over time due to various factors such as trauma, decay or biting on hard objects.

 Is it common for dental crowns to chip or crack?

 The durability of dental crowns is about 5 to 15 years or longer.
 However, porcelain crowns seem to be more delicate and may need to be replaced more frequently.
+Porcelain crowns can chip but if the chip is not that big, it can be repaired with resin that matches the crown's colour.

 At Dental Designs, we use crowns made of sturdy, modern ceramic material that not only has a long track record of success with patients but allows us to conserve more tooth material during the bonding process as well.